Guideline review date: 24 September 2025

 Periodic inspection must be carried out at least once every year by an independent certified inspection body (e.g. registered builder of challenge ropes courses) and to include routine visual check; operational inspection; assessment of worn components; and where the inspector deems necessary dismantling of parts; excavation to reveal condition of items underground and/or routine proof testing.

-If challenge ropes course is built in trees, the trees must be inspected by a competent person annually or as advised by the manufacturer of the ropes course.
+If challenge ropes course is built in trees, the trees must be inspected by a competent person annually or as advised by the manufacturer of the high ropes course.

 Records and/or certification of inspections must be made available to participating schools.